vegaprotocol/documentation/versioned_docs/version-v0.75/node-operators/get-started/setup-datanode.md

     ...
 ```

-8. If your node is internal data-node disable publishing network history segments - it will improve performance.
+8. If your node is for internal use only, disable publishing network history segments - it will improve performance.

 ```toml
 [NetworkHistory]